-Table 2 Baseline conditions and suggested triggers.
+Table 2.
+Baseline conditions and suggested triggers.

-Resource Impacted Baseline conditions Triggers Air No visible smoke or dust; Decreased visibility - $CO_2$ , $NO_2 < 0.01\%$ presence of smoke or dust for Particulate matter (PM 2.5 ) more than for more than 30 < 0.01% minutes. $CO_2$ , $NO_2$ , $PM{2.5} > 0.019\%$ Water bodies Colour clear and consistent, Increase turbidity, PH < 6 or PH levels between 6 and 7.5, > 8 Odourless, Dissolved Oxygen Presence of odour, (DO) 8-10 parts per million DO <5 ppm. (ppm), presence of aquatic life Absence of life in the water.
-Vegetation cover Natural colour, home to Discolouration, absence of normal community of animals, community normal members, growth pattern consistent, Absence of flowers and fruits reproduction process good. at appropriate season, defoliation.
-More than xx% removal of 6 15 vegetation covers.
-Coastal Resource Tidal movement and sand Changes in coastal dynamics- deposit pattern; presence of sand deposition pattern, crabs and other community erosion pattern; TD 00" members, Decrease in animal population Traffic Two lane normal flowing Single lane traffic, more than traffic, minimal movement of 5 minutes delay at bottleneck, heavy equipment.
-Frequent movement of heavy D :1 ::10 equipment.
-Residential Communities Quiet, spatial, absence of 1 ' stockpiles, free flowing traffic, debris, construction material regular supply of services etc. disrupting traffic, from utilities. visibility; disruption to utilities.
+Resource Impacted Baseline conditions Triggers Air No visible smoke or dust; Decreased visibility - presence CO_2 , $NO_2 < 0.01\%$ of smoke or dust for more than Particulate matter (PM {2.5}) for more than 30 minutes. < 0.01% CO 2 , NO 2 , PM {2.5} > 0.019% Water bodies Colour clear and consistent, PH Increase turbidity, PH < 6 or levels between 6 and 7.5, > 8 Odourless, Dissolved Oxygen Presence of odour, (DO) 8-10 parts per million DO <5 ppm. (ppm), presence of aquatic life Absence of life in the water.
+Vegetation cover Natural colour, home to normal Discolouration, absence of community of animals, growth community normal members, pattern consistent, reproduction Absence of flowers and fruits at process good. appropriate season, defoliation.
+More than xx% removal of vegetation covers.
+Coastal Resource Tidal movement and sand deposit Changes in coastal dynamics- pattern; presence of crabs and sand deposition pattern, erosion other community members, pattern; Decrease in animal population Traffic Two lane normal flowing traffic, Single lane traffic, more than 5 minimal movement of heavy minutes delay at bottleneck, equipment.
+Frequent movement of heavy equipment.
+Residential Communities Quiet, spatial, absence of Presence of piles of waste, stockpiles, free flowing traffic, debris, construction material etc. regular supply of services from disrupting traffic, visibility; utilities. disruption to utilities.

-APPENDIX 4 GUIDELINES FOR PREPARING AN EIS
+APPENDIX 4.GUIDELINES FOR PREPARING AN EIS